 Amicus Briefs

 Burgess v.
-FDIC
+Whang

 CASE SUMMARY

 In 2014, FDIC began enforcement proceedings against former Herring Bank executive Cornelius Burgess, which concluded with a finding of liability, imposition of penalties including a lifetime prohibition on working in the banking industry, and a $200,000 civil penalty.
 Burgess petitioned the district court to prevent FDIC from formally approving the ALJ’s recommendations and entering a final order against him.
 Burgess challenged FDIC’s process as: (a) a violation of the “Vesting Clause” of Article II because FDIC’s Board of Directors—which exercises “executive power”—is not removable by the President at will; (b) a violation of Article II’s “take Care Clause” because FDIC ALJs are unconstitutionally shielded from removal; and (c) a violation of the Seventh Amendment’s guarantee of a trial by jury.
-NCLA’s amicus brief addressed the Seventh Amendment argument.
+NCLA’s amicus briefs addressed the Seventh Amendment argument.